figoliquinn/fq-presscheck-wp/readme.md

-Allow the Presscheck iOS application to check your Wordpress site for updates.
+## Allow the Presscheck iOS application to check your Wordpress site for updates.

 The Presscheck wordpress plugin is a companion app to the Presscheck iOS application.
 This plugin allows the application to check your site for updates using Administrator credentials for your Wordpress website.
+Download the iOS application at https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=1073490547&mt=8.

 ## Installation